-- Greater collaboration between Faculties and Sections in order to influence budget spend, maximise purchasing power, obtain best value for money and fair conditions for the supply of goods and services to the University.
+- Greater collaboration between Schools and Sections in order to influence budget spend, maximise purchasing power, obtain best value for money and fair conditions for the supply of goods and services to the University.

 - Reduction in transaction process costs through timely, cost effective, efficient, procurement methods.

 - The advantage of established vendor arrangements where common use clauses apply.

 - That all arrangements/agreements are established following a compliant and open process.
 The University may choose to select more than one vendor for the particular products or services.

 - Compliance with University Policy on Probity Auditing and ensure this is referred to when procuring goods or services on major projects that are of high value, high profile or of a possible contentious nature.

 This Finance Guideline sets out the procedures to be followed when entering into an agreement for Approved Vendors on behalf of the University.
 This Guideline should be read in conjunction with the University’s

 This Guideline applies to all Schools and Sections throughout the University.